Discover more from Securing Laravel

-PHP and type juggling.
-It’s one of PHP strengths2, but also one of PHP’s easily exploitable weaknesses.
+In my opinion, type juggling is one of PHP’s strengths, but it can also one of PHP’s easily exploitable weaknesses.

 The weakness is the result of using a loose comparison ( ==